top of page

 BREYER-SHARPLESS MILK ASSOCIATION

-The Breyer-Sharpless Milk Association was formed in Philadelphia in 1921 between the P.E.
-Sharpless Company and the Breyer Ice Cream Company for fluid milk sales.
-The association was valued at $500,000 ($8.4 million in 2023), and they purchased a lot in Philadelphia for the construction of a milk processing store.
-The Breyer-Sharpless Milk Association purchased a large-story manufacturing building in Philadelphia for $70,000 in 1922.
+The Breyer-Sharpless Milk Association was formed in Philadelphia in 1921 by the P.E.
+Sharpless Company and the Breyer Ice Cream Company to handle fluid milk sales.
+The association was valued at $500,000 ($8.4 million in 2023), and it purchased a lot in Philadelphia for the construction of a milk-processing store.
+The Breyer-Sharpless Milk Association purchased a large, three-story manufacturing building in Philadelphia for $70,000 in 1922.
 However, the Breyer-Sharpless Milk Association slashed milk prices from 13 to 12 cents a quart in Philadelphia in 1923, causing rival milk suppliers difficulty making a profit.
 Dairymen across the region accused the Breyer-Sharpless Milk Association of undercutting the milk prices and refused to provide milk to the association.
 Because of this "milk war," the Breyer-Sharpless Milk Association filed for dissolution in December 1923.

 Advertisement in the Philadelphia Inquirer 1923 / Breyer-Sharpless Milk Can from personal collection / Article in The Morning News (Wilmington, DE) on 31 October 1923